TatyPerson/BlocklyMining/README.md

 # BlocklyMining
-BlocklyMining is a software tool to apply Blocky static code analysis.
+BlocklyMining is a software tool to apply Blockly static code analysis.

 The first version of the tool was worked in the https://github.com/TatyPerson/PythonAnalyzerForBKY repository.